driesvints/dotfiles/readme.md

 4. Install OS X Command Line Tools
 5. Copy public and private SSH keys to `~/.ssh`.
 Make sure they're set to `600`
 6. Clone this repo to `~/.dotfiles`
-7. Copy over the env file with `cp .dotfiles_env $HOME/.dotfiles_env` and change the values if needed
+7. Copy the env file `cp .dotfiles_env $HOME/.dotfiles_env` and change the values if needed
 8. Run `./setup.sh` to start the installation
 9. Follow the remaining [app installation instructions](./apps/readme.md)